Food Waste and Yard Debris

 - Accepted at Drop off Centers

-- Grass clippings are not collected curbside at any time.
+- Grass clippings are not collected curbside at any time and it is a violation of City ordinance to blow or move them into the street.

 Flowers and floral arrangements are exempt from the state yard waste ban.
 Compost them or bag them and place in the garbage cart.